PREF: Phasorial Embedding Fields for Compact Neural Representations: Level of Detail Filtering

-where $\mathrm{k} = [u/N,v/N,w/N]$ and $\mathrm{G}$ covers the complete frequency span of $\Phasor$; that is, we can scale the magnitude of phasor features frequency-wise.
-For example, by varying the Gaussian kernel size using $\sigma$, PREF can denoise the neural representation of the signal at different scales, as shown in Fig \ref{fig:edit}.
+where $\mathrm{k} = [u/N,v/N,w/N]$ and $\mathrm{G}$ covers the complete frequency span of $\rmP$; that is, we can scale the magnitude of phasor features frequency-wise.
+For example, by varying the Gaussian kernel size using $\sigma$, PREF can denoise the neural representation of the signal at different scales.